NexMirror/Kallithea/docs/overview.rst

   (``pip install kallithea`` from a source tree will do pretty much the same but build the Kallithea package itself locally instead of downloading it.)

+.. note:: The front-end code is built with Node.
+Currently, it must be built
+          locally after installing Kallithea.
+Assuming Node and the Node Package Manager is available, other tools and source code will be downloaded and installed.
+The front-end code can then be built from source locally.

 Web server
 ----------